caseymacaluso/caseymacaluso/README.md

 - 👋 My name is Casey Macaluso (@caseymacaluso)
 - 👀 I love writing code (shocking, I know).
 I have experience writing code in JavaScript, HTML, CSS, Python, R and SQL!
-- 💻 Right now I'm learning/re-learning writing code in React.
-Front end development has always been very interesting to me, so I like to learn about that as much as I can!
+- 💻 Currently writing code in SQL & Python.
+Just finished a Udemy course on React development (checkout my [Nebula Clothing](https://github.com/caseymacaluso/nebula-clothing "Nebula Clothing - Github") project!)
 - 📫 macaluso.casey@gmail.com is the best way to reach me if you have any questions about anything.

 Thanks for stopping by :)